 The people of St Andrew's contributed to a collection of clothes to be sent to Syrian Refugees organised by Churches Together.
 (The collection has now closed).

 Our links with Gjakova in Kosova go back to 1999, shortly after the war, during the UN peace keeping period when Geoff Morris was involved in immediate aid needs and then went on to look at education.
 A link with The Rotary Club of Gjakova was established and they facilitated identifying schools where we could make a direct impact.

-We have had a number of visits and young peoples exchanges from 2005-2012, and we have taken out clothes for the Roma and education materials for schools as well as building relationships and "being there" as the nation recovered and re-established itself.
+We had a number of visits and young peoples exchanges from 2005-2012, and we took out clothes for the Roma and education materials for schools as well as building relationships and "being there" as the nation recovered and re-established itself.

-Some friendships established in that first visit are still going over 10 years later, as are adult visits each way.
+Some friendships established in that first visit are still going over 10 years later..

 The Israel-Palestine crisis is the most urgent problem for the world to solve.
 If it remains unresolved, you can give up on all other problems.
 This is the problem and it is in our hands - Desmond Tutu (May 2009)